 - Meredith Farkas: “Every semester my students seem about 50-50 split on whether In the Library with the Lead Pipe is a fantastic blog or way-too-long journal articles pretending to be blog posts.
 To each his own.
 Not everyone is going to like your writing.
 And if you’re not a long-form writer, don’t try to be.
 But I personally think blogs like In the Library with the Lead Pipe and Library Babelfish offer such valuable food for thought.
 I usually have to save their posts until I really have time to digest them, but they’re so worth the wait.”
 Information Wants To Be Free: July 19, 2011

-- Michael Stephens: “In the Library with a Lead Pipe is one of my favorite blogs.
+- Michael Stephens: “In the Library with the Lead Pipe is one of my favorite blogs.
 The writing is peer-reviewed, balanced and well-reasoned.”
 Tame the Web: November 20, 2010

 - Jessamyn West: “One of the online things I’ve been reading has been the group library blog In the Library with the Lead Pipe.
 It’s a long-form blog by six authors that gets to go a little more in-depth into library issues than your average blog.
 Recent posts I’ve enjoyed include this look at the idea of universal catalogs and this look at how to make bibliographic instruction “sticky” (memorable).
 The thing I like about this blog is that in addition to having really good writing and heaps of links to more information, the authors actually comment on each other’s posts so that you get more of a sense of the authors’ perspectives and also some built-in discussion at the end of nearly every essay.
 This is one of my favorite new blogs of 2008.” librarian.net: December 9, 2008